Skip to content

 Correctly returned no travel required

-067. Met Gala, then Knicks.The terse prompt requires resolving event eligibility, travelers, destination, duration, and Knicks timing without overdeclining or inventing missing evidence.
+067. Met Gala, then Knicks.The terse prompt requires resolving event eligibility, travelers, destination, local coverage, and Knicks timing without inventing missing evidence.

 • Output 3%